newsapps/django-boundaryservice/README.rst

 Credits
 =======

 The Boundary Service is a product of the `News Applications team <http://blog.apps.chicagotribune.com>`_ at the Chicago Tribune.
 Core development was done by `Christopher Groskopf <http://twitter.com/onyxfish>`_ and `Ryan Nagle <http://twitter.com/ryannagle>`_.
+Modified by `Jeremy Satterfield <https://plus.google.com/103708024549095350813/about>`_ as part of `OklahomaData.org <http://www.oklahomadata.org`_.

 License
 =======